 - Technology is what allows you to most accurately track your performance and ROI.

-Just think about what's changed over the past year alone - various Google algorithms, changes in social media behavior, software tools and integrations...the list goes on and on.
+Just think about what's changed over the past couple years alone - Google's AI and algorithm updates, changes in social media behavior, software tools and integrations - the list goes on and on.

 All of these things have a significant impact on buyer behavior and an organization's ability to adapt to this behavior.
-Basically, if buyer behavior and technology are in constant flux, the old "set it and forget it" style of marketing is clearly obsolete.
+Basically, if buyer behavior and technology are in constant flux, the old "set it and forget it" style of marketing is by default, obsolete.

-What we're really talking about here are performance metrics.
+What we're really talking about here is the absence of closed loop reporting.

-Now, there are tools that, when properly implemented, give all invested parties complete transparency into the success or failure of a marketing program...down to the dollar if really done right.
+Now there are tools that, when properly implemented, give all invested parties complete transparency into the success or failure of marketing and sales programs - down to the dollar if really implemented correctly.

 This level of transparency in performance allows for truly strategic decision making based on tangible data, rather than opinions or assumptions.

 A Willingness to Invest

 Ever heard the term, "penny wise, pound foolish?"